-When, at the head of seven hundred men, Montgomery had advanced a short distance, he came to a narrow defile, with a precipice towards the river on the one side, and the scarped rock above him on This place is known by the name of the other.
-Près-de-Ville.
-Here all further approach to the Lower Town was intercepted, and commanded by a battery of three pounders placed in a hangard on the south of the pass.
-The Post was entrusted to a Captain of Canadian Militia, whose force consisted of thirty Canadian and eight British militiamen. with nine British seamen to work the guns as artillery men, under Captain Barnsfare, Master of a transport, laid up in the harbor during the winter.
-At day-break, some of the guard, being on the look out, discovered, through the imperfect light, a body of troops in full march from Wolfe's Cove upon the Post.
-The men had been kept under arms waiting with the utmost steadiness for the attack. which they had reason to expect, from the reports of deserters; and in pursuance of judicious arrangements which had been previously concerted, the allowed to approach unmolested enemy was within a small distance.
+When, at the head of seven hundred men, Mont-

+gomery had advanced a short distance, he came to a narrow defile, with a precipice towards the river on the one side, and the scarped rock above him on the other.
+This place is known by the name of Prés-de-Ville.
+Here all further approach to the Lower Town was intercepted, and commanded by a battery of three pounders placed in a hangar on the south pass.
+The Post was entrusted to a Captain of Canadian Militia, whose force consisted of thirty Canadian and eight British militiamen with nine British seamen to work the guns as artillery men, under Captain Barnsfarm, Master of a transport, laid up in the harbour during the winter.
+At day-break, some of the guard, being at the look-out, discovered through the imperfect light, a body of troops in full march from Wolfe's Cove upon the Post.
+The men had been kept under arms waiting with the utmost steadiness for the attack. which they had reason to expect, from the reports of deserters; and in pursuance of judicious arrangements which had been previously concerted, the enemy was allowed to approach unmolested within a small distance.
 They halted at about fifty yards from the barrier; and as the guard remained perfectly still, it was probably concluded that they were not on the alert.
 To ascertain this an officer was seen to approach quite near to the barrier.
-After listening a moment or two, he returned to the body; and they instantly dashed forward at double quick time to the attack of the Post.-This was what the guard expected: the artillery-men stood by with lighted matches, and Captain Barnsfare at the critical moment giving the word, the fire of the guns and musketry was directed with deadly precision against the head of the advancing The consequence was a precipitate column. retreat-the enemy was scattered in every direction-the groans of the wounded and of the dying were heard, but nothing certain being known, the pass continued to be swept by the cannon and musketry for the space of ten minutes.
+After listening a moment or two, he returned to the body; and they instantly dashed forward at a double quick time to the Post.-This is what the guard expected: the artillerymen stood by with lighted matches, and Captain Barnsfarm at the critical moment giving the word, the fire of the guns and musketry was directed with deadly precision against the advancing column.
+The consequence was a precipitate retreat-the enemy was scattered in every direction-the groans of the wounded and of the dying were heard, but nothing certain being known, the pass continued to be swept by the cannon and musketry for the space of ten minutes.
 The enemy having retired, thirteen bodies were found in the snow, and Montgomery's Orderly Serjeant, desperately wounded but yet alive, was brought into the guard room.-On being asked if the General himself had been killed, the Serjeant evaded the question, by replying, that he had not seen him for some time, although he could not but have known the fact.
 This faithful Serjeant died in about an hour afterwards.
-It was not ascertained that the American General had been killed, until some hours afterwards, when General Carleton, being anxious to ascertain the truth, sent an Aidede-Camp to the Seminary, to inquire if any of the American officers, then prisoners, would identify the body.
-A field officer of Arnold's division, who had been made prisoner near Sault-au-Matelot barrier, consenting, accompained the Aide-de-Camp to the Pres-de-Ville guard, and pointed it out among the other bodies, at the same time pronouncing, in accents of grief, a glowing eulogium on Montgomery's bravery and worth.
+It was not ascertained that the American General had been killed, until some hours afterwards. when General Carleton, being anxious to ascertain the truth, sent an Aide-de-Camp to the Seminary, to enquire if any of the American officers, then prisoners, would identify the body.
+A field officer of Arnold's division, who had been made prisoner near Sault-au-Matelot barrier, consenting, accompanied the Aide-de-Camp to the Près-de-Ville guard, and pointed it out among the other bodies, at the same time pronouncing, in accents of grief, a glowing eulogium on Montgomerv's bravery and worth.
 Besides that of the General, the bodies of his two Aides-de-Camp were recognized among the slain.
 The defeat of Montgomery's force was complete.
 Colonel Campbell, his second in command, immediately relinquished the undertaking, and led back his men with the utmost precipitation.